SERVIR-Amazonia/guyana-training/intro-to-gee/hydrology.md

 Map.addLayer(l8_sr_cloud_masked.median(), visual_lan, 'image cloud masked', 0);
 ```

 Now let’s export this dataset using the function *Export*.
 Something very important is to keep the visor panel large enough for our intended to be exported region or study area.
 The larger your study region the longer will be the Export request task.
 One additional step you could do is to draw a polygon of a smaller area of interest within the Guyana territory.
-You can check this optional step in the script link.
+You can check this optional step in the general script link.

 ```javascript
 Export.image.toDrive(